-Dan has written on appellate procedure, class actions and product liability and has lectured on expert witnesses, appeals, class actions, federal practice, legal ethics and emerging issues in environmental law.
-He also devotes significant time to pro bono efforts, helping those who cannot afford legal representation with their criminal, civil, probate and family law problems.
+Dan has written and lectured about appeals, class action, legal ethics, expert witnesses and emerging issues in environmental law.
+He also devotes significant time to pro bono efforts, having helped those who cannot afford legal representation with their criminal, immigration, probate and family law problems.

 Trial and Appellate Counsel

 Ramirez v.
 E.I. du Pont de Nemours & Co. | In a product liability case alleging an agrichemical caused cancer and other personal injuries, Dan obtained a defense verdict at trial, and then successfully defended the defense judgment on appeal.
 No. 09-321 (M.D.
 Fla.
 2010), aff’d, 579 F. App’x 878 (11th Cir.
 2014).

 Castillo v.
 Roche Laboratories Inc. | In an employment discrimination/retaliation case, Dan obtained a defense summary judgment and successfully defended the judgment on appeal.
 No. 10-20876 (S.D.
 Fla.
 Apr.
 6, 2011), aff’d, 467 F. App’x 859 (11th Cir.
 2012).

 The Vizcayans, Inc. v.
 City of Miami | In a land use and zoning case, Dan successfully represented a non-profit organization in concurrent trial and appellate proceedings to quash municipal decisions that allowed construction of a building that would have diminished the integrity of Miami’s only National Historic Landmark.
 15 Fla.
 L. Weekly Supp.
 657 (Fla.
 11th Jud.
 Cir.
 May 7, 2008), and 2009 Fla.
 Div.
 Adm.
 Hear.
 LEXIS 693 (Fla.
 Adm.
 Comm’n 2009).